RECAPEM

 Potassium

-Patients with DKA and HHS have a large total body potassium deficit (roughly 300-600 mEq/L) largely due to osmotic diuresis induced by hyperglycemia.
-However the initial potassium reading can be normal or even high (in 25% of patients) due to the following mechanisms:
+• Patients with DKA and HHS have a large total body potassium deficit (~300-600 mEq/L) largely due to osmotic diuresis induced by hyperglycemia.
+However, the initial potassium level can be normal or even high (in 25% of patients) due to the following mechanisms:

-1. Intracellular fluid (ICF) shrinkage makes ICF more concentrated.
-K will shift passively through the potassium channels.
+• Intracellular fluid (ICF) shrinkage makes ICF more concentrated.
+Potassium will shift passively through the potassium channels.

-2. Solvent drag phenomenon: refers to passive shift of water out of the cell.
-This will drag K drag potassium ions too.
+• Solvent drag phenomenon: Refers to the passive shift of water out of the cell.
+This will drag potassium ions too.

-3. Insulin deficiency: Insulin promotes uptake of potassium.
-Insulin deficiency contributes to outward shift of potassium out of the cells.
+• Insulin deficiency: Insulin promotes the uptake of potassium.
+Insulin deficiency contributes to the outward shift of potassium out of the cells.

-Keep in mind that DKA treatment will cause the potassium to drop rapidly.
-The potassium replacement can be followed as following (depending on initial serum K):
+• Keep in mind that DKA treatment will cause the potassium to drop rapidly.
+The potassium replacement can be managed as follows (depending on initial serum K).

-• If the initial serum potassium > 5.3 mmol/L: Do not add potassium into the IV fluid.
-Start Insulin and check serum potassium every 2h 5.
+• If the initial serum potassium > 5.3 mmol/L: Do not add potassium to the IV fluid.
+Start Insulin and check serum potassium every 2h *.

 • If the initial serum potassium is 3.5 to 5.3 mmol/L: Start potassium repletion and then start insulin for treatment of ketoacidosis.